BullzLabz/Espruino-Fonts/README.md

 # Espruino-Fonts

-This repo contains all the fonts I create to work with Espruino.
-All fonts create here have been tested and fonds perfectly with the 0.96 "(128x64) screens SSD1306 and SSH1306.
+This repo contains all the fonts that i've created to work with [Espruino](http://www.espruino.com/).\
+All Fonts created here have been tested and works perfectly with the **0.96" (128x64)** displays **SSD1306/SSH1306**.

+You can also use these Fonts with Arduino or others SSD1306/SSH1306 Library.